drc-cs/FALL24-CS326/lectures/L02_data_sources/slides.md

 ## P.01 | Creating a Group

 ### **Group Creation**
-Please form groups of 6.
-You can create a group on Canvas using this [[link]].
+Please form groups of 5.
+You can create a group on Canvas using this [link](https://canvas.northwestern.edu/courses/217294/groups#).

 1. Click on the "People" tab on the left-hand side.
 2. Click on the "Groups" tab.